Saucony Echelon 6 Review Facts

 - Textile and synthetic upper

-- 8mm offset distributes cushioning more evenly and results in better balance
+- 8mm offset distributes cushioning more evenly

 - 8mm PU Sockliner adds durability

-- SAUC-FIT provides a supportive and dynamic fit around the midfoot
+- SAUC-FIT provides a supportive and dynamic fit

 - External heel frame provides a secure fit

-- Foundation Platform delivers a high volume shoe that easily accommodates orthotics
+- Foundation Platform delivers a high volume shoe

 Echelon 6 is a great shoe for neutral runners

 who need thick, soft cushioning, have wide feet, or wear insoles or orthotics inside their shoes.
 It is very comfortable and has a good level of support.
 It looks nice and has good durability.
 It is very responsive, but breathability, flexibility, and stability are about average.
 The slightly above average price is fair and the extra weight is reasonable for the features that are offered, although runners who do not need those features will usually opt for a less pricey and less heavy shoe.
 Areas to improve include offering narrow sizes, an easier to lace lacing system, and more color options.
-Overall, it is a great shoe for injury prone neutral runners
+Overall, it is a great shoe for an injury prone neutral runners

 or runners with wide feet to use on their daily runs.